 02.03 Review weaknesses and corrective actions identified as a result of previous drill and exercise reports, beginning with the previous biennial exercise, and develop a list of performance areas to be observed during the exercise.
 Review, at a minimum, all previously identified risk-significant planning standard (RSPS) corrective actions and observe during the exercise.

-02.04 If the exercise scenario contains demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(2) observe and evaluate the implementation of these activities.
+02.04 If the exercise scenario contains demonstration of strategies, procedures, and / or guidance developed under § 50.54(hh)(1) and or (2) observe and evaluate the implementation of these activities.

 02.05 Perform independent observations of licensee performance in classification, notification, protective action recommendation (PAR) development, dose assessment activities and as many other aspects of performance as resources allow.
 In the case of co-located licensees, verify licensee compliance with the requirements of 10 CFR 50, Appendix E, paragraph IV.F.2.c concerning the continuance of certain activities in the period between biennial exercises.

-02.06 Evaluate the licensee’s identification of weaknesses and identify any weaknesses observed by the inspection team not appropriately identified by the licensee’s formal critique and entered into the corrective action program .
+02.06 Evaluate the licensee’s identification of weaknesses and identify any weaknesses observed by the inspection team not appropriately identified by the licensee’s formal critique and entered into the corrective action program (CAP).

 02.07 Identify recurring weaknesses in similar activities since the previous biennial exercise in order to evaluate the effectiveness of corrective actions.